SeventhSentinel/sevhud/README.md

 ### Installation
 1. [Download the latest release](https://github.com/SeventhSentinel/sevhud/releases).
-2. Load `SevHUD.pk3` after your IWAD/PWAD in UZDoom.
+2. Load SevHUD after your IWAD/PWAD in UZDoom.
 3. Tweak setup in Options > SevHUD Options.

 ### Do you like SevHUD?